 - Add a spinnaker sock (also called a snuffer) and launch bag (also called a turtle) for quicker, easier, dousing and storage.

 Stingy stage 1 – Sail only

-You can start learning to fly a cruising spinnaker with just the sail.
+You can start learning to fly an asymmetrical spinnaker with just the sail.
 That is what I did the first year I had my spinnaker.
 In a nutshell, you use the spinnaker as though it were just another headsail – a very large genoa.